-During the peak ozone season (June to August), 24-hour canister air samples are collected on a 1-in-6 day sampling schedule with a ATEC Model 8000sampler.
+During the peak ozone season (June to August), 24-hour canister air samples are collected on a 1-in-6 day sampling schedule with a ATEC Model 2200-22 sampler.
 The canisters are returned to the laboratory for analysis on an EnTech/Agilent GC/FID system for speciated VOCs.
-During core ozone season, hourly measurements for a set of 56 target hydrocarbons are made on-site using a Perkin Elmer VOC Air Analyzer with dual flame ionization detector (Perkin-Elmer 350ATD ozone precursor sampler and Clarus 500 PAMS Gas Chromatograph sampling system).
-The measurement method for carbonyls is based on EPA's Compendium Method TO-11A, which incorporates the use of sorbent cartridges coated with 2,4-dinitrophenylhydrazine and ATEC model 2200-1 for sample collection.
+During core ozone season, hourly measurements for a set of 56 target hydrocarbons are made on-site using a Markes/Agilent VOC Air Analyzer with dual flame ionization detector (Markes Unity-xr with CIA Advantage ozone precursor sampler and Agilent 7890B PAMS Gas Chromatograph sampling system).
+The measurement method for carbonyls is based on EPA's Compendium Method TO-11A, which incorporates the use of sorbent cartridges coated with 2,4-dinitrophenylhydrazine and ATEC model 8000-3 for sample collection.
 The analyses are performed with high performance liquid chromatography.

 DOEE also operates continuous $O_3$ and $NO_x$ analyzers complemented with surface meteorological measurements at the McMillan PAMS site.
-In 2011, DOEE deployed Viasala WXT 520 meteorological monitoring sensors on a new 10-meter tower at the McMillan PAMS/NCore site.
+In 2011, DOEE deployed Vaisala WXT 520 meteorological monitoring sensors on a new 10-meter tower at the McMillan PAMS/NCore site.
+DOEE will replace the meteorological sensor with the Vaisala HMP155, the Vaisala WMT702, the Vaisala PTB110, the Met One 385, the Kipp and Zonen CMP6, and the Kipp and Zonen SUV5.

 Lead (Pb)

+DOEE discontinued Pb sampling at the end of 2016, under the provisions of 40 C.F.R.
 In January 2012, DOEE began operating a TSP-Pb monitor at its McMillan NCore site on a 1-in-6 day sampling schedule.
-Four years of data have been collected with low concentrations recorded.
-DOEE discontinued the Pb monitor at the end of 2016, under the provisions of 40 C.F.R.
+Data collected for four years with low concentrations recorded.